guilherme-puida/site/content/_index.md

 i'm a software engineer from brazil.

-i currently work as a fullstack engineer, messing around with angular and spring boot + kotlin. i'm also a debian maintainer (mostly packaging golang applications and libraries) and a fulltime software engineering student at UnB (Universidade de Brasília).
+i currently work as a fullstack engineer, messing around with angular and spring boot + kotlin. i'm also a debian developer (mostly packaging golang applications and libraries) and a fulltime software engineering student at UnB (Universidade de Brasília).